innodatalabs/innodatalabs.github.io/_posts/2017-08-23-the-newb-guide-to-google-cloud-machine-learning-engine-episode-two.md

     write_bucket_json(response, OUTPUT_FILENAME)

 except errors.HttpError as err:
-    # something went wrong, print out some information
+    # something went wrong!
     print("There was an error!
 Here are the details:") print(err._get_reason())

 ```

-The above code will make a request to Google Cloud Machine Learning (ML) Engine using data and our saved model located on Google Storage.
+The above code will make a request to Google Cloud Machine Learning (ML) Engine using data and model located on Google Storage.

+Input instances (data) are passed for online prediction as the message body for the projects.predict call.
+Make each instance an item in a list and name the list member instances.
+Example: {"instances": [{'x': [1.0, 2.0, 3.0]}]}

-The output of the above code will print the result {'predictions': [{'y': [1.5, 2.0, 2.5]}]} to the screen and to an output file located on Google Storgage.
+The output will print the result {'predictions': [{'y': [1.5, 2.0, 2.5]}]} to the screen and to an output file located on Google Storage.

 # The End?